 Once whispered to its love that life is sweet.”Hallam HawksworthThe Adventures of a Grain of Dust

 After another 5 billion years of cycling around the Earth, all atoms on the Earth will be scorched by the Sun as it expands into the final stage of its life, a red giant.

 The Sun’s outer layers will expand until they engulf Mercury, Venus, and finally the Earth.
 Any life that has not found a way to leave the Earth by this point will be, in a word, completely cooked.

 The Sun will swell into a red giant, scorching then engulfing the Earth.
 Image credit: James Gitlin

-Cosmologists believe that this cycle of death and rebirth of the stars will repeat about one hundred times, before the final star in the universe exhausts all fuel and the galaxies go dark.
+Cosmologists believe that this cycle of death and rebirth of the stars will repeat about one hundred times, before the final star in the universe exhausts all the remaining hydrogen and helium, and the galaxies will go dark.